 James Graham Brown Society (J.G.B.S.) - This group consists of students on full academic scholarships.
 The society meets periodically during the year to discuss matters of common interest.

-KWC Student Engineering Society - This organization promotes the profession of engineering as a social and economic influence vital to the welfare of the community and all mankind.
+Kentucky Society of Professional Engineers - This organization promotes the profession of engineering as a social and economic influence vital to the welfare of the community and all mankind.

 Kentucky Wesleyan Singers – The College choir at Kentucky Wesleyan is called the Wesleyan Singers.
 The class can be taken for one credit hour and is open to all students by audition.
 The group performs at many school, church and civic functions.